 MEARS

 The trail continues like this most of the way to Mears, which is 2.5 miles away.
-The trail does not enter the town, but skirts it on the southeast side.
+The trail does not enter the town but skirts it on the southeast side.

-When you pass Mears, you begin riding directly south and later southeast towards next town – Shelby, through some open areas without any shade.
+When you pass Mears, you begin riding directly south and later southeast towards the next town – Shelby, through some open areas without any shade.

 SHELBY